Jay-Sonawane02/Building-a-secure-Chat-Application/phase3/README.md

 proves an identity was vouched for at some point in the past; it does not prove who currently controls the matching private key on this live connection.

-## Report notes to include

-- **Why proof-of-possession is needed on top of certificate validation**: a certificate is a static file — anyone who obtains a copy can present it.
-Signing a fresh, connection-specific nonce with the private key is what ties "presents a valid certificate" to "is the real entity on this specific connection, right now."
-Step 5's test isolates and demonstrates this distinction directly: cert check passes, PoP check fails.
-- **Why Mallory can't just relay the real certificate**: it could try (Mallory could pass the real `server.crt` through to the victim verbatim, since certificates are public data) — but doing so wouldn't help, because Mallory still can't complete proof-of-possession without `server.key`, which it never has.
-So the two defenses cover both attack
-  variants: forge-your-own-cert (caught by chain validation) and relay-the-real-cert (caught by PoP).
-- **Direct contrast with Phase 2**: same Mallory VM, same "point the victim at the attacker" setup, same network conditions — Phase 2's attack fully succeeded (captured plaintext, victim's fingerprint check passed), Phase 3's identical setup fails at the very first message (certificate rejected before any DH value or nonce is ever sent).
-- **CA/cert commands used** (from `setup_ca.sh`) — include the actual
-  `openssl genrsa` / `openssl req -x509` / `openssl x509 -req` commands in
-  your report per spec 4.3's deliverable requirement.